sickozell/SickoCV/README.md

 **Sample Slot**
 Click on "Load Sample" to open dialog.
 Use Clear options to unload sample from slot.
 As described before, just right-click over the waveform display area to access the quick-load menu.
+When a sample is loaded, file sample rate and number of channels are shown here.

+**Set samples folder**
+Once a folder is set, 'Folder browser' option is activated in the quick load menu (right click on display) to quickly choose samples from the selected folder.

 **Interpolation**
 There are 3 different interpolation algorithms, that are engaged during playback only when the sample samplerate differs from VCV working samplerate or playback speed differs from 100%.